ProximApp/Titan/README.md

 Titan is a cross platform frontend written in Flutter for an open-source project launched by ÉCLAIR, the computer science association of Ecole Centrale de Lyon.
 This project aims to provide students of business and engineering schools a digital tool to simplify the association process.

-Our builds of Titan are called MyECL and can be downloaded from the App Store and from the Google Play Store.
+Our builds of Titan are called MyEMApp and can be downloaded from the App Store and from the Google Play Store.

 ## Setup environment